Cathemerality: Predator avoidance

 It has been hypothesized that cathemeral animals alter their activity patterns over a 24-hour period as a mechanism to avoid predation.
 For example, lemurs are subject to a large amount of predation, such as from diurnal raptors or fossa, when active during the day.
 In an attempt to minimize the risk of predation, lemurs limit their amount of diurnal activity.
+Predation at night has also been suggested as a selective pressure favouring cathemerality that led to the evolution of this trait in mammals.
 Predation masking effects have also been exhibited by the golden-lined spinefoot (Siganus lineatus), a tropical reef fish, which shifts its activity based on specific predation pressures in specific environments.
 Other hypotheses suggest that cathemerality provides less predictable activity patterns to predators, making the cathemeral individual "temporally cryptic."
 This provides an advantage to cathemeral animals as their predators are unable to anticipate the activity pattern of their prey due to their irregular, flexible schedule.

 Energetic constraints

 It has been reported that body size is correlated with cathemeral behaviour.
 Cathemerality allows animals to forage for food at any point during the 24-hour day to maximize energy and nutrient intake.
 This implies that they have the opportunity to eat up to twice as much as nocturnal or diurnal species.
 Since larger animals possess larger energy requirements, they tend to spend more time foraging than smaller animals, and behave cathemerally as a result.
 In contrast, small body size causes increased metabolic rate which may also result in cathemeral activity as an attempt to improve foraging efficacy, as seen in shrews and voles.